 If you have taken out a joint tenancy - for example with a partner, husband or wife - you each have equal rights and responsibilities in relation to the home.
-Both tenants are responsible for ensuring the rent is paid, and each have the same right to stay in the property.
+For example, both tenants are responsible for ensuring the rent is paid, and each have the same right to stay in the property.